X

 Yes.

-I am tracking the company for the like recently for the first time probably so.
-So I just wanted to know in this like generics market, what second order.
-Indicators like for example doctor feedback or.
-Prescription trends do you monitor to detect.
-Early signs of market share erosion?
+So sir, I am tracking the Company for the — like, recently, for the first time probably.
+So, I just wanted to know in this generics market, what second order indicators like, for example, doctor feedback or prescription trends do you monitor to detect early signs of market share erosion?

 Amrut Medhekar

-I have not understood your question completely, but if you’re asking me what are the leading or lagging indicators for the.
-Market, I would say that
+I have not understood your question completely.
+But if you are asking me what are the leading or lagging indicators for the market, I would say that —

-market share.
-Erosion, if there is some brand which is there are early signs of market share erosion in that specific brand, what are the leading indicators that we monitor?
+Yeah, like market share erosion.
+If there is some brand which is, there are early signs of market share erosion in that specific brand.
+What are the leading indicators that we monitor?

 Amrut Medhekar

-One would be of course what we.
-Get in terms of the market research reports which are kind of custom built for the organization many times.
-And then there are subscription models which are also available, which we do and which will be early indicators for us.
-However, the report only comes post hoc, so that means it is a stockist out data which gets released maybe a week after the month ends.
+One would be, of course, what we get in terms of the market research reports, which are kind of custom built for the organization many a times.
+And then there are subscription models which are also available, which we do, and which will be early indicators for us.
+However, the report only comes post hoc, so that means, it is a stockist out data which gets released maybe a week after the month ends.
 But that gives a guiding idea in terms of where the market is heading.

 Right, right.
-So and then if there is a market share loss in some of the brands, then there are like corrective actions or maybe you know, incentives to sales scores, etc.
+So, and then if there is a market share loss in some of the brands, then there are like corrective actions or maybe, incentives to sales force, etc.

 Thank you.
-Ladies and gentlemen, if you wish to ask a question, you may press star N1.
-The next question comes from the line of Kriya Shah and Indonesian investor.
+[Operator Instructions].
+The next question comes from the line of Kriya Shah, an individual investor.
 Please go ahead.

 Kriya Shah

-And how do you plan to further increase.
+[Technical Issues] And how do you plan to further increase.
+[Technical Issues]

 Manish Gupta